Crowdfunding: Reward-based

 Reward-based crowdfunding has been used for a wide range of purposes, including album recording and motion-picture promotion, free software development, inventions development, scientific research, and civic projects.

 Many characteristics of rewards-based crowdfunding, also called non-equity crowdfunding, have been identified by research studies.
 In rewards-based crowdfunding, funding does not rely on location.
 The distance between creators and investors on Sellaband was about 3,000 miles when the platform introduced royalty sharing.
 The funding for these projects is distributed unevenly, with a few projects accounting for the majority of overall funding.
 Additionally, funding increases as a project nears its goal, encouraging what is called "herding behavior".
-Research also shows that friends and family account for a large, or even majority, portion of early fundraising.
+Research also shows that friends and family account for a large or even majority portion of early fundraising.
 This capital may encourage subsequent funders to invest in the project.
 While funding does not depend on location, observation shows that funding is largely tied to the locations of traditional financing options.
 In reward-based crowdfunding, funders are often too hopeful about project returns and must revise expectations when returns are not met.

+In the United Kingdom, rewards-based crowdfunding has been adopted by public institutions as a mechanism for distributing grant funding.
+Crowdfunder, a British platform founded in 2011, pioneered a "matched crowdfunding" model in which public bodies pledge additional funds to projects that successfully raise a threshold amount from the public.
+A pilot delivered in partnership with Nesta, Arts Council England, and the Heritage Lottery Fund between 2016 and 2017 demonstrated that match funding could leverage significantly greater public contributions: £251,500 in institutional funding supported 59 arts and heritage projects, which collectively raised an additional £405,941 from 4,970 individual backers.
+The findings were published as Matching the Crowd, a research report produced jointly by Nesta and the Department for Digital, Culture, Media and Sport.

+Prize draw crowdfunding

+A variant of rewards-based crowdfunding involves prize draws, in which participants donate to a campaign in exchange for entries into a draw for a prize, rather than a guaranteed reward.
+This model has been used primarily for charitable fundraising, combining the incentive of a high-value prize with the goal of raising funds for a cause.

+In the United Kingdom, Crowdfunder has hosted several significant prize draw campaigns.
+Glastonbury Festival ran prize draws on the platform in 2024 and 2025, offering tickets to the sold-out festival in exchange for £10.